 Teriyaki Beef

 This was super flavorful and juicy teriyaki beef.
-It’s the thin kind vs the steak, which means more opportunity for the marinade to seep in.
+It’s the thin kind, compared to the steak, which means more opportunity for the marinade to seep in.

 Kalua Pork and Cabbage

 Their kalua pork was super flavorful and moist.
-Much better than basically any other luau I’ve ever attended.
+It’s much better than basically any other luau I’ve ever attended.

 Mahi Mahi Fish

 They also had their catch of the day.
 The day we went, it was mahi mahi.
-It was quite flavorful.
+It was quite flavorful, making it one of the highlights of the buffet menu.

 Potato Macaroni Salad

-Ok, I could have eaten an entire bowl of this.
-It was a typical potato macaroni salad but it also had purple sweet potatoes in it and it’s HEAVENLY.
+Okay, I could have eaten an entire bowl of this.
+It was a typical potato macaroni salad, but it also had purple sweet potatoes in it, and it’s heavenly.

 Waipio Valley Poi